Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/README.md

 * When an internal error occurs, or an unexpected exception is thrown.

 {% hint style="warning" %}
-In iOS, asynchronous errors are handled by using the `unexpectedError` method that is defined in the `ADBExtension` class.
+In iOS, asynchronous errors are handled by using the `unexpectedError` method that is defined in the `ACPExtension` class.
 {% endhint %}